mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

 #### Generate population

-The initial population of potential solutions are generated randomly and then encoded into binary chromosomes.
-The chromosomes are decoded and evaluated using the cost functio and then appended to a cost table, which is sorted in ascending order (smaller is better fit).
+The initial population is generated arbitrarily.
+The chromosomes are decoded and evaluated using the cost function and appended to a cost table, which is sorted in ascending order (lower cost is better).

-It is important to note that the index in the cost table should not be tied to a specific chromosome, as the population may change over time.
-Therefore, the index should be updated after each iteration in the BGA process, as there will be better solutions added to the population.

 ```python
 def generate_population(n_pop, x_range, y_range, m_bits):